xinzhao13/TDS_Group4/README.md

 ## Key scripts 📜

-The following R scripts should be run sequentially by the respective .sh scripts:
+The following R scripts will be run sequentially by the respective bash scripts:
 | R script                            | Description                                                                                                                                                                                                                                     |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1_SNP_List_Creation.R               | Selects the IBD-associated SNPs (and also for UC, CD separately) from IIBDGC, this includes clumping and the removal of rare variants.                                                                                                          |